Angione-Lab/SpatialMST/README.md

 pip install SpatialMST
 ```

-The source files for spMetaTME can be downloaded from the [Github repo](https://github.com/Angione-Lab/SpatialMST.git).
+The source files for SpatialMST can be downloaded from the [Github repo](https://github.com/Angione-Lab/SpatialMST.git).

 You can either clone the public repository: